MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 image: 'https://mailta.pe/img/fbPic467.png'
 guestPic: guestPic467.jpg
 ---
-<p id="introduction"> This morning, we are wading through worlds of color
+<p id="introduction"> This morning, we are wading through worlds of color, shrouded in a kaleidescope of sound.
+We are beyond thrilled to welcome Janko Nilović to MailTape this Sunday.
+Based in Paris, Janko is a living legend in the library music world.
+One of the pioneers of french production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists.

   .
 Rotterdam-based musician and producer [Arp Frique](https://arpfrique.bandcamp.com/) is welcoming MailTape in his colourful world!
 <br><br>